Ghazal2623/compactIdentity-ilantus/README.md

 1. Download or clone this project.
 2. Open terminal or command prompt, go to the folder with these files.
 3. Compile the code.
-2. Open terminal or command prompt, go to the folder with these files.
-3. Compile the code: